1. PIXCI® Imaging Drivers Installation: Windows Drivers without using the XCAP GUI

 Installation of most drivers require use of the devcon.exe utility; essentially a command line version of the Windows ‘Device Manager’.
 It is provided with XCAP under:

 for Windows 32-bit and Windows 64-bit, respectively.
-Instructions below use ‘devcon’ without repeating the path.
+Instructions below show use of ‘devcon’ without repeating the path.

 As for the ‘Device Manager’, misuse of the devcon.exe utility could delete drivers essential to the operation of Windows.
 Caution is advised.